modJordan/proQuiz/README.md

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_{If they run into any issues or have questions, ideas or concerns, please email me at mod.jordan@icloud.com.}_

 **License:** Apache License 2.0; June 17th, 2023